 Looking back is also about seeing what didn’t work so well and learning how to avoid that problem in the future.
 Knowing what to avoid on the road ahead is just as important as relishing what you’ve accomplished.
 As a team, recognizing the good, the bad and the ugly parts of the journey are the foundations of building your team’s long-term direction.

 2. Just say no

 There are times when we all recognize that we should have said no in the first place.
 For whatever reason, we instead ignored the little voice that said, “don’t do it, you need to say no,” and were stuck doing a project or task we shouldn’t have accepted, once again in fire-drill mode.

 One of the best ways to break out of that cycle is to simply and politely, say: “No, we’re overcommitted.
-If you had asked us last week or the week before, we could have assigned proper resources to help you, but this is just not enough time.
+If you had asked us last week we could have assigned resources to help, but this is not enough time.
 Let’s figure out how to solve this for you differently now and set ourselves up to be more successful in the future.”

 Imagine how good it would feel to know you didn’t just sign you and your team up for another grueling project.
 Your team will almost certainly thank you.
 And here’s the important part: you can’t say no arbitrarily.
 You need a rationale and reasoning behind it.
 The easiest way to to that is setting some ground rules for you and your team, which leads us to…

 You and your team might not be creating your crises directly.
 Often these last-minute demands come from outside your team.
 Does sales ask for new marketing materials the same week they are heading to a big conference?
 Does marketing demand all new creative for ads with a couple days’ notice?